Public Holidays in Moldova 2026 – Orthodox & National Holidays

 Notes & Observations

-- “Blajini” (Memory Day) is observed after Easter and honors the departed in a combined folk-religious tradition.
+- “Blajini” (Memory Day) is observed after Orthodox Easter and honors ancestors and the departed.

-- Some municipal holidays are celebrated only in specific cities and do not apply nationally.
+- Some municipal holidays apply only to specific cities or regions.

-- For another example of a country with both national legal holidays and additional localized observances, see Public Holidays in Micronesia.
+- For another country combining national legal holidays with additional local observances, see Public Holidays in Micronesia.

 Frequently Asked Questions (FAQs)

-Moldova has approximately 13–14 nationally observed holidays in 2025, plus additional local or municipal observances.
+Moldova is expected to observe around 13–14 nationally recognized public holidays in 2026, plus additional municipal observances.

 What is “Blajini / Memory Day”?

-Blajini Day is observed on the Monday after Orthodox Easter and is rooted in a memorial tradition honoring ancestors and the departed.
+Blajini Day is observed on the Monday following Orthodox Easter and honors the deceased through a traditional folk-religious custom.

 Which holidays are religious in Moldova?

-Orthodox Christmas (January 7–8), Orthodox Easter, and other observances tied to the Eastern Orthodox calendar are religious holidays.
+Religious holidays include Orthodox Christmas (January 7–8), Orthodox Easter, and other observances tied to the Eastern Orthodox calendar.

 Is Wine Day a public holiday?